appgen/main/readme.md

 converts them into a form that the generated web applications can use.
 This involves randomization.
 For example, geoJSON files and app names are produced in the kitchen.
-These data are all stored in one output submodule, called "comstables", in one JSON file per random seed.
+These data are all stored in one output submodule, called "comestibles", in one JSON file per random seed.

 #### Menu
-The menu takes the comstables as input and displays a webpage wherein people can browse apps, claim an app, deploy the app to Heroku and submit the app to CollabFinder.
+The menu takes the comestibles as input and displays a webpage wherein people can browse apps, claim an app, deploy the app to Heroku and submit the app to CollabFinder.
 It saves the information that people enter (their names and the apps that they claimed) in a database of sorts.

-It also serves the various specified apps based on the comstables and the claims.
+It also serves the various specified apps based on the comestibles and the claims.
 (It uses placeholder for apps that have not yet been claimed.)

 It randomizes things that don't depend on the data, such as the map's tile